On Air Now

 We apologise - this one is plainly ridiculous.
 Where could one take a dramatic classical work like Mussorgsky's A Night On Bare Mountain and turn it into a shimmering disco work-out?
 The soundtrack from Saturday Night Fever, that's where.

-Sting has since re-invented himself as a lute-wielding classical music enthusiast, but the seeds for his love of all things classical were sowed with this song - it deftly uses the melody from Prokofiev's Romance from Lieutenant Kijé.
+Sting's love of all things classical seemed to have kicked off with this song - it deftly uses the melody from Prokofiev's Romance from Lieutenant Kijé.